Mubuga Solar Power Station: Overview

 This power station is the first grid-connected solar project developed by an IPP in Burundi.
 It is also the first major electricity generation investment in the country, in the past 30 years.

 The renewable energy infrastructure was on the books since 2016.
 Attempts were made to start construction in 2018, but the process aborted.
 In January 2020, construction started in earnest.
 Despite delays attributed to the COVID-19 pandemic, the power installation was commercially commissioned in October 2021.

 Financing

 A number of financial institutions participated in the financing of this renewable energy project.
 The Renewable Energy Performance Platform, based in London, United Kingdom, "provided a bridge loan for the construction of the Mubuga solar plant".
 A portion of the construction loan was refinanced as a "10-year subordinated loan".

 Other funding sources included (a) Inspired Evolution II Fund (b) Belgian Investment Company for Developing Countries (BIO) and (c) U.S. International Development Finance Corporation (DFC).
-The Africa Trade Insurance Agency (ATI), owned by COMESA, provides insurance cover "against political and commercial risks".
-ATI received technical and financial support from the World Bank Group.
+The African Trade and Investment Development Insurance (ATIDI), owned by COMESA, provides insurance cover "against political and commercial risks".
+ATIDI received technical and financial support from the World Bank Group.